CalebQ42/bbConvert/README.md

 # BBConverter
 Converter from BBCode to HTML
 # Usage
-It takes in a single argument that is the string that has BB in it and will print (not println) it out to the standard console.
-A simple way to implement it in PHP is:

-    $in = escapeshellargs($in);
-    echo shell_exec("./BBConverter ".$in);
+A Simple function to convert BBCode to HTML

-It works and currently has support for:
+It currently has support for:

     [b]
     [i]